RyanClementsHax/ryanclements.dev/posts/you-probably-dont-need-mocking.md

 ---
 bannerAlt: one way sign by @bdchu614 on Unsplash
+publishedOn: 2023-03-17T04:00:00.000Z
 description: >-
   Mocking is overused and can lead to brittle tests.
 Here I go over alternatives and when you should reach for mocking.
 title: You Probably Don't Need Mocking
 ---